botworld-wiki/beatburger.github.io/abilities.md

 ---

 layout: default
-title: List of all abilities
+title: All the abilities
-description: All the abilities in Botworld Adventure so far
+description: The place to learn everything there is to know about the powerful abilities you can find and use in Botworld Adventure!

 ---